A statistical model for quantum spin and photon number states: Changing variables

-The constraint imposed by the two factorials in the numerator of equations (\ref{eq: alice base-4 counts}) and (\ref{eq: bob base-4 count}) can now be interpreted as holding one of the base-2 sequences fixed while counting base-4 permutations.
-To make this picture more clear, we must show that each of the arguments in these combinatorial expressions can be interpreted as the number of times a symbol appears in a base-4 sequence.
-In general, the number of times a symbol appears in a sequence shall be called a count, which we denote by placing a tilde atop the symbol of interest like so: $\widetilde{CC}$, $\widetilde{CD}$, $\widetilde{DC}$, and $\widetilde{DD}$.
+The constraint imposed by the two factorials in the numerator of equation (\ref{eq: alice base-4 counts}) and (\ref{eq: bob base-4 count}) can now be interpreted as holding one of the base-2 sequences fixed while counting base-4 permutations.
+That is, all base-4 sequences in the set $\varepsilon^{CD}_a$ must share a common $a1$ base-2 sequence.
+Likewise, all base-4 sequences in the set $\varepsilon^{CD}_b$ must share a common $b2$ base-2 sequence.
+To make this picture more clear, we will show that all the arguments in the combinatorial expressions (\ref{eq: alice base-4 counts}) and (\ref{eq: bob base-4 count}) can be interpreted as the number of times a symbol appears in a base-4 sequence.
+We call these numbers counts and denote them by placing a tilde atop the symbol of interest like so:

 Following from the construction depicted in equation (\ref{eq: base-4 example}), we can express the base-2 counts associated with the $a1$ and $b2$ sequences in terms of base-4 counts like so:

-As previously stated, the positive integers $n_{+}$, $n_{-}$, $n_{+}'$, and $n_{-}'$ interpreted by Schwinger as number operator eigenvalues will now be interpreted as counts:
+The positive integers $n_{+}$, $n_{-}$, $n_{+}'$, and $n_{-}'$ interpreted by Schwinger as number operator eigenvalues will now be interpreted as base-2 counts:

-The quantum numbers $j$, $m$, and $m'$ can now be expressed as follows, where we replace the primed/unprimed notation with the $a1$/$b2$ notation:
+This change maps the definitions of $j$, $m_{a1}$, and $m_{b2}$ given in equations (\ref{eq: Schwinger j}-\ref{eq: Schwinger m'}) to the definitions given in equation (\ref{eq: base-4 quantum numbers}).
 One last definition is necessary to accomplish our goal of interpreting each factorial argument as a count.
-This definition is for the summing parameter $q$, which may carry the superscript $a$ or $b$ depending on which sum it is associated with in equation (\ref{eq: Wigner}):
+This definition is for the summing parameter $q$, which will carry the superscript $a$ or $b$ when calculating the cardinality of $\varepsilon^{CD}_a$ or $\varepsilon^{CD}_b$, respectively: